Dazul/maas-deploy/README.md

 Dependencies
 ------------

-maas-deploy used python 3 to run.
+maas-deploy uses python 3 to run.
 And the only dependency it has is with MAAS Client Library & CLI (python-libmaas).
 You can intall it with pip.
 Just run:

 ```console
 pip install python-libmaas